rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 const accounts = Object.keys(web3.currentProvider.wallets)
 ```

-You may get an`undefined` response,  though strange, but it means that everything is fine.

-It is possible to see the addresses after it by entering the command below:
+See the addresses after it by entering the command below:

 ```javascript
 accounts